NaimAyat/UCLA_CS118/Reading2.md

   * Master node clock determines time in piconet, transmits in each odd slot
   * Slaves can only transmit after master has initiated communication in the previous slot, and slaves can only transmit to the master
   * There can also be 255 parked devices in the piconet, which are all inactive until the master changes their status to slave
+### 6.4 Cellular Internet Access
+#### 6.4.1 An Overview of Cellular Network Architecture
+##### Cellular Network Architecture, 2G: Voice Connections to the Telephone Network
+* "Cellular" refers to the fact that the region covered by a cell network is partitioned into a number of geographic coverage areas (cells)
+  * Each cell contains a base transceiver station (BTS) that transmits signals to and receives signls from the mobile stations in its cell
+* GSM standard for 2G cell systems used combined FDM/TDM radio for the air interface
+  * The channel is partitioned into a number of frequency sub-bands; within each sub-band, time is partitioned into frames and slots
+* A GSM network's base station controller (BSC) will service several dozens of base tranceiver stations
+  * BSC allocates BTS radio channels to mobile subscribers, performs paging (finds the cell in which a mobile user is located), and performs handoffs of mobile users
+  * Base station controller and its controlled base transceiver stations constitute a GSM Base Station System (BSS)
+* Mobil
+#### 6.4.2 3G Cellular Data Networks: Extending the Internet to Cellular Subscribers
+##### 3G Core Network
+* Leave the existing core GSM cell voice network untouched, adding additional cellular data functionality in parallel to the existing cellular voice network
+* Types of nodes in 3G core:
+  * Serving GPRS Support Nodes and Gateway GPRS Support Nodes
+##### 3G Radio Access Network: The Wireless Edge
+* Wireless first-hop network that we see as 3G users
+#### 6.4.3 On to 4G: LTE
+* Evolved packet core (EPC): simplified all-IP core network that unifies separate circuit-switched cell voice network and the packet-switched cell data network.
+Both voice and data are carried in IP datagrams
+* LTE radio access network: combines frequency division multiplexing and time division multiplexing on the downstream channel.
+Each active mobile node is allocated one or more 0.5 ms time slots in one or more of the channel frequencies; a mobile node is able to achieve increasingly higher transmission rates.
+Uses sophisticated multiple output antennas